 Raccoons are weaned between the end of their second month through their fourth

-den with her for their first winter.
-Male raccoons do not nest with mothers or their cubs
+will den with her for their first winter.
+Male raccoons do not nest with mothers or

-to prefer berries, nuts, seeds along with crayfish and crabs.
+seem to prefer berries, nuts, seeds along with crayfish and crabs.
 The NYS DEC

 reports that raccoons target corn and watermelon on farmlands.
 Anecdotal reports

 of raccoons dining on pet food are common.
-So far there is little information as to what is the
+So far there is little information as to

-heavily concentrated in urban areas as opposed to rural or forest areas due
+more heavily concentrated in urban areas as opposed to rural or forest areas due

 to the wealth of food humans leave behind.
 Other studies on how wildlife and free

 roaming cats and dogs use forest, parkland and cities show that our garbage cans

 are more attractive than the forest interior when it comes to “hunting” for food.

 Keeping garbage inaccessible to raccoons will limit their access to this plentiful

 Studies show that raccoons main predator is man (non-human predators include

 bobcats, red foxes, coyotes, owls and the very occasional alligator).
 The animals are